Shuhei-YOSHIDA/ros_tiny_utils/tiny_conversion/README.md

 Convert a topic of `nav_msgs/Path` into another topic of `visualization_msgs::MarkerArray`.
 The markers represents positions of the path by using text markers.

+It is able to change font size, and so on by using ros parameters.
+Please check `tiny_conversion/params/font_data.yaml`.

 ### How to use
 ```bash
 $ # sample launch file